christianstaib/graph-embedding/docs/introduction/Dataset.rst

 ==================
 The Datasets used for training our models will be provided by the Open Graph Benchmark (OGB).
 For each Dataset, the following files will be provided:
-#.Graph Lables.
+#.
+Graph Lables.
-#.Number of Nodes per Graph.
+#.
+Number of Nodes per Graph.
-#.Number of Edges per Graph.
+#.
+Number of Edges per Graph.
-#.Edges between Nodes.
+#.
+Edges between Nodes.
-#.Node Features
+#.
+Node Features
-#.Edge Features
+#.
+Edge Features

 Node Features
 -------------------